douglas-DS/spring-data-crud/README.md

 # Spring Data CRUD
-## API REST service CRUD using Spring Boot and JPA to connect with a Mysql database
+## RESTful API CRUD using Spring Boot and JPA to connect with a Mysql database